cobalthq/cobalt-product-public-docs/content/en/Platform Deep Dive/Assets/_index.md

 1. Select one of the available asset types.
 1. Let your CSM know so that we can select pentesters with the appropriate expertise.

-#### I want to test two scopes (Web and Mobile applications).
+#### I want to test two scopes.
 How many assets should I set up?

 You can only launch a pentest for a **single asset**.
-Let's rephrase this question and see how many pentests you should launch.
+Let's rephrase this question: how many pentests should you launch for two scopes?

-For assets of multiple types, you may want to **set up one or more pentests**, depending on the characteristics of your software.
+For assets of multiple types, you may want to **launch one or more pentests**, depending on the characteristics of your software.

-For example, if your asset combines a web and mobile application, you may want us to test them together, in one pentest, if:
+For example, if your asset combines a web and mobile application, you may want us to test them together, in **one pentest**, if:

 - The two applications share some of the same code and functionalities.
-- One pentest report is sufficient for your purposes.
+- One [pentest report](/platform-deep-dive/pentests/reports/) is sufficient for your purposes.
 - One team is responsible for both applications.

-Otherwise, you may need to set up two pentests to get more granular results.
+Otherwise, you may need to set up **two pentests** to get more granular results.
+You can run multiple pentests for the same asset.